 Tell us about your biggest influences.

-At some point, Robert Crumb was one of my biggest influences or Chuck Close.
+At some point, Robert Crumb was one of my biggest influences or Daniel Clowes.
 There’s a mix of inspirations in my works, old American advertisements from the 1950s and things like that.
 When I was studying fine arts, I was interested in the work of Barbara Kruger and Michael Ray Charles — there’s a political influence behind their works and it’s somehow in my works.
 I work with that material, but it’s not the main point of my work.

 What are your thoughts on today’s political landscape in America?